Lonesome Roads and Streets of Dreams… by Andrew S. Berish (2012)

 Many ballrooms also had a recording room where live broadcasts were produced and hence a sense of place then was additionally conveyed by the radio, and people thousands of miles away suddenly experienced their own peculiar sense of place even though they were merely tuning in to a radio station.

 The sense of mobility that definitely influenced social developments and challenged racial relationships is actually one of Berish’s major topics.
 And naturally all the other features of mobility mentioned earlier are interrelated.
-“Big band jazz of the 1930s and’40s helped shape American’s perception of the spaces of their lives and created locales infused with particular meanings.
+“Big band jazz of the 1930s and’40s helped shape America’s perception of the spaces of their lives and created locales infused with particular meanings.
 The jazz of the era provided listeners and musicians with new maps of their reality” (p.
 217).

 We today have to keep in mind that in the era described jazz music was the sound of the day, with music charts and the entertainment sectors of the whole country full of jazz music.
 And Basie, Miller and Ellington were superstars (while jazz in the 30s and 40s could mean hot jazz, swing, sweet jazz, or pop tunes disguised as jazz performed by mostly all-white bands in countless hotel lounges).